bbauska/TUMx-DWAPNx/README.md

 and then we can change any attribute, we can assign new attributes to this node

 itself.
-In this case, we\'ll change the radius attribute, meaning the size of the
+In this case, we&apos;ll change the radius attribute, meaning the size of the

 circle to 20.
 In our case, this will increase the size of the node to 20